Maximilianos/maxpanas.com/notes.md

   - code-split app for each route so as to download the minimum required js for each page

+- Make sure images are using the responsive images apis

 ## Functionality

 - Api calls